Your Guide to Optimist Hall, Charlotte’s First Food Hall

 Communal tables designed by American artist Donald Judd offer ample seating and private spots to share thoughts over a meal or a cup of coffee.
 Outside, the courtyard offers views of Uptown under the shade of vibrant yellow umbrellas.
 The food hall’s proximity to the city affords ample transport options.
 There’s on-site parking for both cars and bikes available, but Uber and Lyft are highly recommended.
 If you’re taking the Light Rail, exit at Parkwood Street Station, then turn right.

-Optimist Hall is the sixth location for this eclectic stationery and gift retailer, featuring an array of stationery, greeting cards, writing utensils and books.
+This eclectic stationery and gift retailer features an array of stationery, greeting cards, writing utensils and books.

 This Italian eatery serves authentic favorites like hand-made pasta, cured salami and pizza baked to perfection in a wood-fired oven.